MrJPGames/Shooting-Watch-3D/README.md

-TPSgui
+Shooting Watch 3D
 ======

-TPS is a game where you press the A or A and B button as fast as possible!
+Shooting Watch 3D is a game where you press the A or A and B button as fast as possible!
+It's based on a handeld with the name "Shooting Watch" made by hudsonsoft!

 Current Features:
 -- Press A as fast in 10 seconds